WHERE TO RIDE

 Cycling facilities in NSW come in a wide range of shapes and styles, from shared-use paths and trails to on-road infrastructure like bike lanes.

-If you ride on a shared path then make sure to keep at least 1 metre distance to anyone walking.
+If you ride on a shared path then make sure to keep at least 1 metre distance from anyone walking.

 RIDING ON THE ROAD

-When riding on the road, it’s important to always wear a fitting helmet and use a bike with a bell and working lights.
-Bikes are considered as vehicles and have to comply with road rules and must stop at red lights and stop signs.
+When riding on the road, it’s important to always wear a fitted helmet and use a bike with a bell and working lights.
+Bikes are considered as vehicles and have to comply with road rules.
+You must stop at red lights and stop signs.

-It's generally recommended to favor roads with fewer cars and slower traffic speeds, such as neighborhood residential streets - it may not always be the most direct, but it will be much more comfortable and may be more interesting as well!
-If you can't avoid riding on roads with speeds below 60 kph try to favor those with bike lanes or other dedicated infrastructure (if possible).
+It's generally recommended to favour roads with fewer cars and slower traffic speeds, such as neighbourhood residential streets - it may not always be the most direct, but it will be much more comfortable and may be more interesting as well!
+If you can't avoid riding on roads with speeds below 60 kph. try to favour those with bike lanes or other dedicated infrastructure (if possible).

 TIPS FOR NEW CYCLISTS:

 Find a comfortable place to ride - we suggest looking for one of the following:

 - A multi-use trail or path (there may be one in a nearby park, or across town, a quick Google search for trails will get you started)

 - A quiet neighbourhood street with little car traffic (look for roads that don't connect major roads, or which have low speed limits)